JTM152769/Multithreading-in-java/1.ThreadBasics/README.md

 * Ensure a class only has one instance, and provide a global point of access to it.

 ## Thread States/Thread Life Cycle
   Thread states/Thread life cycle is very basic question, before going deep into concepts we must understand Thread life cycle.
-This post contains in depth explanation of thread methods explaining which method puts thread from which state to which state.
+    This post contains in depth explanation of thread methods explaining which method puts thread from which state to whichstate.
     Thread has following States :
     * New
     * Runnable
     * Running
     * Waiting/blocked/sleeping
     * Terminated (Dead)

 ## Example
 ```java